History of Astoria

 TPL Campaign

-When a plan to bulldoze Astoria and create a luxury hotel arose, The Trust for Public land stepped in and kicked off a $6 million campaign to protect Astoria and revive this treasured space for the community.
+When a plan to bulldoze Astoria and create a luxury hotel arose, The Trust for Public Land stepped in and launched a $6 million campaign to protect Astoria and revive this treasured space for the community.

 2018-2020